warmsea/node-rfr/README.md

 ----------------

-If not specified, a default root will be applied according to where the *node-rfr* is located.
+If not specified, a default root will be applied according to where the *rfr* is located.
 Typically, the module folder "rfr" will be located in a "node_modules" folder.
 In this case, the folder contains "node_modules" will used as the default root.

 For example, in the following project.
 The "project" folder will be used as the default root.